-Step 6: Interpret Your Results
+6. Interpret Your Results

-If you've sent your sample to a lab for soil testing, they will mail your results in a few weeks.
+If you've sent your sample to a lab for soil testing, they will mail or email your results in a few weeks.
 If you test the soil yourself with a home test kit, you'll have answers immediately.
 Often, the lab results or test kit will explain to you what your test results mean, but you could have to do a little interpreting on your own.

-Step 7: Amend Your Soil
+7. Amend Your Soil As Needed

-Ideally, you should till in any soil amendments needed to raise or lower pH.
+Till in any soil amendments needed to raise or lower pH.
 This is easy if you're preparing to seed a new lawn but impractical if your lawn is already established.
 In this case, you can apply amendments to the top of the soil and water them in.
 This method takes longer, however, and you may not see an improvement in your lawn immediately.